lulicun/Lulicun-Cars-Node/README.md

 Install NodeJS http://nodejs.org/download/

+Test NodeJS install:

-Test NodeJS node -v
+node -v

+Install node modules and libraries:

-Use NodeJS tool npm to install modules, in the root folder where the package.json saved, run sudo npm install
+	1. In the root folder where the package.json and Gruntfile.js saved to install grunt, run sudo npm install
+	2. cd into src folder where package.json and bower.json saved, install node modules required by app, run sudo npm install

-Download frontend libaries, in the root folder where the bower.json saved, run bower install
+	3. In the last step, npm installed bower for you, so now download frontend libaries, run in the same folder bower install

-Run the application: npm start
+Start application:

+	In the root folder, run
+		grunt
+	to start server, then input: http://localhost:8080 in browser to test.